opudalo/generator-es6-lib/README.md

 Yeoman es6 micro-library generator

+A collection of gulp tasks and environment setup can be found here [es6-lib](https://github.com/opudalo/es6-lib)

 ## Features

 ✓ es6 ready with babel
 ✓ mocha unit tests for browser and node
 ✓ github integration for version increment

 ## Usage